imixs/imixs-workflow/src/site/markdown/engine/queries.md

 ##Query Items

 The Imixs-Worklfow engine takes also a list of [workflow data items](../quickstart/workitem.html) into the index.
-These items can be used to serach for documents of a specific type or category:
+These items can be used to search for documents of a specific type or category:

     (type:"workitem") ($processid:1200)